Abel1802/yq_home/README.md

 # yq_home
-This is a homework for a fool(yq) in python programming.
+This is a homework repo for yuqing learning python programming.